 After experimenting with different methods, it seems using a nut butter is the way to go for making your own protein bars.
 However, the resulting bar can be a bit crumbly.

-These almond butter balls could also be called protein bites.
-Rather than making bars, I formed them into balls so they wouldn’t fall apart.
+These almond butter balls could also be called keto protein balls.
+Rather than making bars, I formed them into balls so they wouldn't fall apart.